 Recommended hardware requirements

-- A Windows PC (Laptop or Desktop - XP SP3, Vista, 7, 8, 8.1, 10) powerful enough to decode HD (eg. Dualcore CPU@2Ghz with SSE and a lot more for Ultra HD).
-As another option you can use your graphics cards to decode the video if your CPU is not powerfull enough.
+- A Windows PC (Laptop or Desktop - XP SP3, Vista, 7, 8, 8.1, 10) powerful enough to decode HD (eg. AMD or Intel 2Ghz Dualcore CPU with SSE and a lot more for Ultra HD).
+As another option you can use your graphics cards (AMD or NVIDIA) to decode the video if your processor is not powerfull enough.

-- A Home theater amplifier.
-The sound is a lot better with a home theater amplifier but if you don't have that your TV speakers will do the trick.
+- An Home theater amplifier.
+The sound is a lot better with an amp but if you don't have that your TV speakers will do the trick.

 If you have any doubt on the settings, remember that you can ask all the questions you want on the forum.